jonkykong/SideMenu/README.md

 [![License](https://img.shields.io/cocoapods/l/SideMenu.svg?style=flat)](http://cocoapods.org/pods/SideMenu)
 [![Platform](https://img.shields.io/cocoapods/p/SideMenu.svg?style=flat)](http://cocoapods.org/pods/SideMenu)

 SideMenu is a simple and versatile side menu control written in Swift.
+* There are three standard animation styles to choose from.
+* It's highly customizable without needing to write tons of custom code.
+* It supports continuous swiping between each side menu in a single gesture.
-The are three standard animation styles to choose from along with several other options for further customization if desired.
-It's highly customizable without needing to write tons of custom code, and **can be implemented in storyboard without a single line of code**.
+* Since it uses custom transitions, it can be presented and dismissed the same as any other View Controller.
+This means it **can be implemented in storyboard without a single line of code**.

 Check out the example project to see it in action.

 PS: It makes me happy when you ★ this repo.